lwambisrat/N-Puzzle-Game/README.md

 # N-Puzzle Game Solver

 This project is a smart A* search engine, built simply in Python, that cracks the N-Puzzle.
-It works by letting you type in your scrambled board configuration, after which the program instantly runs a solvability check to save you time on impossible layouts.
+It works by letting a user type in your scrambled board configuration, after which the program instantly runs a solvability check to save you time on impossible layouts.
 If the puzzle is valid, it uses the efficient Manhattan distance heuristic to guarantee the absolute shortest path to the solution.